 NC State Fair

-The most iconic of things to do for families in Raleigh is the state fair.
+The most iconic of things to do for families in Raleigh is the NC State Fair.
 Here you can indulge in rides, music, animals, and all the greasy fair food you can imagine.
 Raleigh locals flock to the annual North Carolina State Fair each October.
+Read our guide to the NC State Fair.

 A three-day festival for fans of pop culture, superheroes, science fiction, anime and more held annually at the Raleigh Convention Center.